dharmeshkakadia/hive-faq/README.md

 ### How many containers I can run in parallel?

+### How do I check DAG counters for a query?
+Go to Tez View.
+Find the DAG and click on Dag counters tab.

 ### How do I check that amount of data being read/writted/shuffled by a query?
+Go to Dag counters and look for HDFS_BYTES_READ/HDFS_BYTES_WRITTEN/SHUFFLE_BYTES.

 ### How do I download YARN container logs?